At the end of April, just before my 40th birthday, I went to Lisbon.

 I’ve thought of 11 reasons why travelling alone can be a lot of fun and far less stressful than travelling with kids OR a partner.
 (Perhaps I’ve had particularly childish partners in the past, but I did find that a lot of these felt like they could apply to either.)

 1. You can go anywhere you like.
 This feels like a bit of an obvious thing to say, but think about it for a minute.
 How often do you get to go exactly where you want without having to think about other people?
-You don’t have to pick somewhere family friendly or accessible or not boring – you can go anywhere.
+You don’t have to spend the whole time googling family friendly things to do in Lisbon – you can go anywhere.
 Take a moment now to think about where you would actually love to go if no one else mattered.

 Maybe you’ve always wanted to go to the Lake District to visit the pencil museum?
 (You really should, it has the world’s biggest pencil.)
 Or maybe you want to spend a week in Arizona doing goat yoga?
 (Actually a genuine thing.
 I found out about it on The Archers and as the website says, ‘goats don’t judge’.)